 Booking Terms & Conditions

-Please click to download our Booking Terms & Conditions in Adobe PDF format.
+Please click to download our Booking Terms and Conditions in Adobe PDF format.

 1. Bookings are made with the School Journey Association of Unit 2 and 3, 16 Porteus Place, London SW4 0AS, UK company Registration number 472354 and Registered charity number 312526.

 No booking will be accepted without a completed and signed booking form (enclosed or from the office) accompanied by the appropriate deposit (see 2).
 By signing the form, the party leader agrees to the conditions detailed here on behalf of all members of the party or their parent or legal guardian and confirms that s/he is authorised to act on their behalf.
 A contract exists between yourselves and ourselves once we have confirmed the booking in writing.
 We will send you an individualised quote and advice for insurance cover.
 Any alteration you wish to make in a proposed or booked tour must be submitted to us in writing and accepted in writing by us before it becomes part of the contract.
 Please contact us at once if any information in our documents seems incorrect.
 If we cannot make a satisfactory booking through unavailability of accommodation or transport, your deposit will be returned in full.

 b) Day Trips.A deposit of £20 per paying member of the party is required with the booking.
 The balance is required 7 weeks before the departure date.